Fralleee/copy-context/README.md

 ## Configuration

-You can configure the extension in **File → Preferences → Settings → Extensions → "Copy Context Extension"**.
+You can configure the extension in **File → Preferences → Settings → Extensions → "Copy Code Context"**.
 The available settings are:

 - **`copyContext.includeGlobs`** (Array)
   **Default:** `["**/*.js", "**/*.ts", "**/*.jsx", "**/*.tsx"]`